omerXfaruq/Memory-Vault/README.md

-Memory Vault is a Telegram bot that stores your notes and occasionally reminds them to you.
+Memory Vault is a Telegram bot that you can store your notes, and get reminded random notes, everyday.
 It is the simplest and easiest learning/remembering machine.
-Think of it like Sticky Notes, but digital and much more simple.
+Think of it like Digital Sticky Notes, but much more simple.
 Never forget your notes!

 1. Habit Building